Shre-3/MyMovieLab/README.md

 - Movie search by title, genre, or year
 - Add, edit, and delete favorite movies
 - Rate and review movies with star ratings and comments
-- Responsive and clean UI (can be paired with React or vanilla HTML templates)
+- Responsive and clean UI
 - RESTful API design for extensibility
 - Secure password hashing and session management